redjor/norma/docs/Checkbox.md

 # Checkbox
 #### The 2-state Box
-We have hidden the native radio button and wrapped in `.ka-Checkbox` in order to have full control on the design.
+We have hidden the native radio button and wrapped in `ka-Checkbox` in order to have full control on the design.

 <div class="demo-block">
   <div class="ka-Checkbox">